+However, abdominoplasty is also used to repair the problems stemming from changes in your body caused by pregnancy or major weight loss, which can lead to more serious aesthetic and functional issues.
+No matter your reason for getting a tummy tuck, you’re certainly not alone.
 Abdominoplasty is consistently one of the top three requested plastic surgery procedures, with over 140,000 people electing to undergo the surgery in 2017 alone.
 At Marotta Plastic Surgery Specialists, our surgeons are ready to tackle your abdominal issues, leaving you with a beautiful, more contoured midsection.

 Weight gain and pregnancy can weaken the abdominal wall, causing the muscles to separate (a condition known as diastasis recti), and leading to an unsightly “pooch” of flab on your abdomen that stubbornly refuses to respond to your best diet and exercise efforts.
 An abdominoplasty can address any and all of those issues, removing excess fat and redundant skin, while simultaneously tightening and repairing damaged abdominal muscles.
 The result is the flatter, smoother tummy you’ve worked so hard to achieve.

-Patients typically undergo a tummy tuck for a variety of reasons, including accumulation of excess skin due to significant weight loss or pregnancy, or the loss of skin elasticity that accompanies aging.
+Long Island abdominoplasty patients typically undergo this procedure for a variety of reasons, including accumulation of excess skin due to significant weight loss or pregnancy, or the loss of skin elasticity that accompanies aging.
 The goal of a tummy tuck is to create a leaner, sleeker look that you haven’t been able to accomplish through regular diet and exercise alone.
 Depending on the degree of correction needed and your desired results.
-Our surgeons typically uses one of the following techniques:

 This is the type of abdominoplasty that is performed most often, and is the most effective at getting rid of loose, sagging skin and stretch marks, as well repairing moderate to severe abdominal wall muscle separation.

 Used to get rid of smaller amounts of excess skin and repair minimal damage to the abdominal muscle.

 Diastasis recti is a common issue that can add to the protrusion of the abdomen, because there is only a weak band of connective tissue holding in your organs.
 Diastasis recti can be fixed during a tummy tuck, but if you have severe separation, it may require more extensive correction.

-- Extended Abdominoplasty – This technique is often employed in cases where there is significant redundant skin – many times it is performed on bariatric surgery patients once they’ve undergone massive weight loss.
+This technique is often employed in cases where there is significant redundant skin – many times it is performed on bariatric surgery patients once they’ve undergone massive weight loss.
 In order to address the excess tissue and tissue laxity, besides the horizontal incision used in a traditional tummy tuck, an extended abdominoplasty may require an additional vertical incision to achieve optimal results.